Caleb and his cycling friends at Ragbrai

 How many cyclists ride in RAGBRAI?

-Officially there were 10,000 riders this year.
-RAGBRAI holds an annual lottery, which randomly selects 8,500 riders for the week, plus an additional 1,500 per day.
-But with unofficial riders, it can swell the numbers to 20,000 riders or so.
+Officially, there were 10,000 riders this year.
+RAGBRAI holds an annual lottery, randomly selecting 8,500 riders for the week and an additional 1,500 per day.
+But with unofficial riders, the numbers can swell to 20,000 riders or so.

-So 20,000 cyclists and 2 inline skaters!
+So, 20,000 cyclists and two inline skaters!
 How did people react to you skating?

 Incredibly!
 It was amazing.
-I mean, I didn’t know what to expect, at first I was worried that I would be alienated or shunned, but every single person gave me constant support!
-I had Air Force people riding by, and massive teams of forty or fifty people passing me, with every single one of them cheering for me and telling me that I’m crazy, they don’t know how I’m doing this and that I am the strongest person they know.
-Experiencing that love was incredible, it motivated me every single step of the way.
+I didn’t know what to expect; at first, I was worried that I would be alienated or shunned, but every single person gave me constant support!
+I had Air Force people riding by and massive teams of forty or fifty people passing me, with every single one of them cheering for me and telling me that I was crazy, they didn’t know how I was doing this, and that I was the strongest person they know.
+Experiencing that love was incredible; it motivated me every single step of the way.

 At the start of it all.